IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 You may want to add social logins so you and your friends can explore the rooms together.
 To add social logins you would need to have developer accounts on the social app you want to use.
 ## Github
-You can register your application in this link: [New OAuth Application](https://github.com/settings/applications/new)
+<details><summary>Github Social Login</summary>You can register your application in this link: [New OAuth Application](https://github.com/settings/applications/new)
 ![Github](images/github.png)
 For the Homepage URL, you will need to put the IP address of your cluster and the port 30443.
 > https://169.xxx.xxx.xxx:30443/#/

-For the Authorization callback URL, you will need to put the IP address and the port 30949 for now.
+For the Authorization callback URL, you will need to put the IP address and the port 30443 and point to the auth service of the app.
 > https://169.xxx.xxx.xxx:30949/auth/GitHubCallback

 You can edit that in the GitHub later if you made a new cluster.